JuliaRheology/RHEOS.jl/README.md

 - Artificial loading conditions can be generated within RHEOS to better understand a model's response

 ## Code Example
-The code below, demonstrate how simple it is to load in data, fit a model and then predict its response using RHEOS.
+The code below demonstrates how simple it is to load in data, fit a model and then predict its response using RHEOS.
 ```
 data = importdata(["stress","strain", "time"], "DataRelaxation.csv")